fredrickmakoffu/symfony-payment-processor/README.md

 ### Step 2: Set up your .env file

-Create a .env.local file and set your environment variables:
+Create a .env file from the .env.example file in the project.
+You should set the necessary Shift4 and ACI credentials in the .env file.

+This command will create a new .env file from the .env.example file:
-`cp .env .env.local`
+`cp .env.example .env`

 ### Step 3: Install Dependencies